akhilsadam/compose-dev/README.md

 #  Implementation

-This project uses Python3 (in particular Flask), and Docker for containerization.
-Specific Python3 package requirements can be found <a href="https://github.com/akhilsadam/positional-iss/blob/master/requirements.txt">here</a>.
+This project uses Python3 (in particular Flask), Docker for containerization, and Kubernetes for deployment.
+Specific Python3 package requirements can be found <a href="https://github.com/akhilsadam/compose-dev/blob/main/requirements.txt">here</a>.
 R and the npm package `@appnest/readme` by Andreas Mehlsen are used for documentation, but are not part of the API and will not be documented.

-The source is available <a href="https://github.com/akhilsadam/positional-iss/">here</a>.
+The source is available <a href="https://github.com/akhilsadam/compose-dev">here</a>.

 A list of important files can be found below.